 However, you need to be aware of the dark side of affiliate links too.
 It can cause bias.
 If a blogger is reviewing another website and going to receive a commission in return for you clicking and joining it, then some writers may potentially omit negative things or exaggerate positives in the hope you’re more likely to click and join.

 Affiliation may also sway some bloggers across the web to recommend certain services ahead of others.
 You see that in the personal finance niche with articles about Swagbucks outweighing the number of articles about other similar sites.
 That’s because if you click through that writers link and join they will get 10% commission for life.
 Lots of bloggers also do articles telling you how to setup your own website.
 You’ll often see them link only to Bluehost.
 This is because Bluehost pay high commissions.
 Even though lots of bloggers won’t tell you they actually host with a different company.
-Swagbucks and Bluehost are well-established and respectable businesses.
+Swagbucks and Bluehost are well-established and respectable businesses (read our Swagbucks data driven review).
 But hopefully you can see how affiliate programs would lead them to get more coverage compared to others.

 How Everything Is Balanced At MoneyCortex